-“Are you suggesting I’m a sinner, Fred Weasley?”
+“Are you suggesting I’m a sinner, Frederick Weasley?”

-I looked up at James, and watched him talk animatedly to Alfie, the two of them pointing at Fred and the dark-haired girl walking out of the common room.
+I looked up at James, and watched him talk animatedly to Alfie, the two of them pointing at Freddie and the dark-haired girl walking out of the common room.

 “Classic Annie Delta,” said Alfie, whilst James grinned.

 “Potions isn’t the only thing she’s getting a D in,” James quipped, and Alfie threw his head back in laughter.